 Each ACL consists of a set of ACL entries.
-An ACL entry contains a type (see Table 24.1, "ACL Entry Types" (page 343)), a qualifier for the user or group to which the entry refers, and a set of permissions.
+An ACL entry contains a type, a qualifier for the user or group to which the entry refers, and a set of permissions.
 For some entry types, the qualifier for the group or users is undefined.

-24.3 Handling ACLs
+5.4 Handling ACLs

-Table 24.1, "ACL Entry Types" (page 343) summarizes the six possible types of ACL entries, each defining permissions for a user or a group of users.
+Table 5.1, "ACL Entry Types" (page 145) summarizes the six possible types of ACL entries, each defining permissions for a user or a group of users.
 The owner entry defines the permissions of the user owning the file or directory.
 The owning group entry defines the permissions of the file's owning group.
 The superuser can change the owner or owning group with chown or chgrp, in which case the owner and owning group entries refer to the new owner and owning group.
-Each named user entry defines the permissions of the user specified in the entry's qualifier field, which is the middle field in the text form shown in Table 24.1, "ACL Entry Types" (page 343).
+Each named user entry defines the permissions of the group specified in the entry's qualifier field.
 Each named group entry defines the permissions of the group specified in the entry's qualifier field.
 Only the named user and named group entries have a qualifier field that is not empty.
 The other entry defines the permissions of all other users.

 The mask entry further limits the permissions granted by named user, named group, and owning group entries by defining which of the permissions in those entries are effective and which are masked.
 If permissions exist in one of the mentioned entries as well as in the mask, they are effective.
 Permissions contained only in the mask or only in the actual entry are not effective-meaning the permissions are not granted.
 All permissions defined in the owner and owning group entries are always effective.
-The example in Table 24.2, "Masking Access Permissions" (page 344) demonstrates this mechanism.
+The example in Table 5.2, "Masking Access Permissions" (page 145) demonstrates this mechanism.